 5) If it's night-time, get ready for bed slowly and gently.
 Everything looks better the far side of a decent sleep so put yourself to bed as if you deserve all the treats in the world.
 Put away the electronic stuff and be kind: hot bath or cool shower according to climate, a hot water bottle or cold drink ditto.
 Find something friendly and undemanding to read, or no words at all, and make the bed so it's tempting to get into.
 If half an hour after the lights are out you're still not asleep, let yourself get up and take the book to another room.

 6) Have a bit of exercise.
-Not that killer gym session that you've been meaning to do for months, but simply moving the limbs in the outside air, with a few trees or some grass around you.
-If you live least air which isn't the emotionally stale stuff within your own four walls.
+Not that killer gym session that you've been meaning to do for months, but simply moving the limbs in the outside air.
+It doesn't have to be beautiful, although there's good evidence that a few trees or some grass around you makes a difference.
+The main thing is that it isn't the emotionally stale stuff within your own four walls.
 Walking is fine, iPod is great for keeping your mind off your misery.
 Do that bit of exercise every day.

 7) Put away the conviction that you haven't done enough writing today and "ought" to do more.
 The Must-Write Demon can dress up as a your Inner Coach, Schoolmaster or Mentor, but he does not have your interests at heart.
 Hillary Rettig's book on procrastination and other not-getting-on-with syndromes is brilliant on the loop of unrealistic targets.